 Next, the opening theme, Sweet Drops by Puffy, is a touch of crayon magic mixed with a well-performed song that perfectly captures the pure and innocent love so subtly themed throughout the show.
 This show is quickly leaving the realm of simple afternoon entertainment and entering the realm of heartwarming artwork.

 To be Frank, I was skeptical about committing to watching Usagi Drop having read all the manga.
-Adaptations are great and all, but boy oh boy the source material (manga) didnt sit well with me, almost leading me to drop the show entirely.
+Adaptations are great and all, but boy oh boy the direction source material (manga) took didn't sit well with me, leaving me doubtful about this as a whole.

 Now, I can safely say I'm glad to have watched this amazing experience.

 So how do I describe and score Usagi Drop?
 Well, this happens to be one of those shows where numbers just won't do, and an in-depth analysis is quite frankly overkill.
-I can talk all I want about what it's about; the premise, the execution, pacing, but none of
+I can talk all I want about what it's about; the premise, the execution, the pacing; none

-this will do justice.
+of this will do it justice.
 But heck, I'll give it a shot just for you.

 We follow our Main "protagonist" Karachi Daikichi, a single 30 year old man whose grandfather has recently passed away.
 At his grandfather's funeral, he meets his grandfather's daughter, Kaga Rin; age 6.